cloudogu/k8s-ecosystem/docs/development/testing_split_dns_en.md

     - `etcdctl get /config/_global/certificate/server.key`
 - Run the nginx reverse proxy for this test via `docker-compose up` inside the split_dns folder
 - Now you should be able to use the k8s-CES via the "splittest.local" FQDN
+    - There may be some 500 error pages if you connect too early
     - There should be no log output for the nginx reverse proxy on inter-Dogu communication